 A bit of pink-based blusher dabbed with a contour brush to the apples of the cheek will give a rosy glow to the face.
 Compliment with a moisturising tinted lip gloss or balm like the Dior Addict Lip Glow for a fresh faced finish.

 To finish off this look just add a bit of mascara, eyeliner and brow gel/tint in a brown shade.
 As ever this depends on your skin tone for a really fresh faced day time look.
 You can play with the eyeshadow, cheek and lip palette to easily convert it to a nigh time look.
 So, there really is nothing to it.
 In just 5 easy steps you can get dewy skin with only a few versatile products.
 Give it a go and let us know what you think!
-Check out the rest of the blog and website for fuss-free advise and tips on skincare and beauty.
+Check out the rest of the blog and website for fuss-free advice and tips on skincare and beauty.

 More on advanced clinical skin treatments this way.